ibell13/393_carto/README.md

 ### *Cartographer's Statement*
 I am a fourth-year student at the University of Oregon studying spatial data science.
-I'm particularly interested in using remote sensing and GIS to explore natural science.
+I'm particularly interested in using remote sensing and GIS to explore natural science, and I want to use or develop tools that can investigate data in unique or interesting ways.
 I am building my cartography skills in order to tell engaging stories about the earth, and to present any of my future work in a visually pleasing way.
 This portfolio is a collection of work from Geography 393, Data Driven Cartography; all of it was created in ArcGIS Pro.
 ***